 The people who work on them are different.

-The organizations that conduct a project are organized and function differently.
+The organizations that conduct projects are organized and function differently.

-It is good to conclude, then, that the management of those projects will vary too.
+It’s safe to say that the management of those projects will vary too.

 There is project management in almost all areas of life.
 As the areas vary, we will expect that managing the projects and working with people in those different areas would give different flavors.